Budapestby VisitCity Guides

 Green cross signs mark Budapest pharmacies, with many offering 24-hour service

-For prescription medications, you'll need a valid prescription from a doctor.
-While some common medications like painkillers and cold remedies are available over the counter, stronger medications require prescriptions.
-If you need to refill a prescription from home, you may need to consult a local doctor first.
+If you need prescription meds, you'll need a valid prescription from a doctor.
+Basic stuff like painkillers and cold medicine you can get without a prescription.
+But for stronger medications, you definitely need a prescription.
+We learned that if you need to refill something from home, you might have to see a local doctor first.

 • Széna Tér Patika